 - ECE 241

 - Special Fee:

-Course DescriptionIntroduces the national Child Development Associate (CDA) credential for professionals in early childhood care and education.
-Includes a description of the process of applying, developing competencies, and completing requirements for the CDA.
+Course DescriptionCovers the national Child Development Associate (CDA) credential for professionals in early childhood care and education.
+Addresses the process of applying, developing competencies, and completing requirements for the CDA.
+Audit available.

 Course Activities and Design

 The course content will include: overview of the CDA, pathways to professional development, professional autobiography, resource file, scholarships, advisor selection, preparation for the observation, application form, Parent Opinion Questionnaires, and verification visit.

 The format will include mini-lectures, small group discussions, and guest speakers.

 Requirements include class attendance, completion of a professional development plan, draft of one statement of competence, and development of the resource collection for one competency goal area.
 In addition, optional assignments may be completed by the students.
 Final grades will be assigned based upon the completion of the above